avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 gcc intmath.o testintmath.o -o testintmath
 ```

 Suppose, however, that we were to modify `intmath.h`.
 This renders both `intmath.o` and `testintmath.o` obsolete, since `intmath.h` is #included in both their source files.
-Thus, we'd have to do a full rebuild:
+As such, a full rebuild is required:

 ```
 gcc -c intmath.c testintmath.c